Introduced species: Unintentional introductions

 Unintentional introductions occur when species are transported by human vectors.
 Increasing rates of human travel are providing accelerating opportunities for species to be accidentally transported into areas in which they are not considered native.
 For example, three species of rat (the black, Norway and Polynesian) have spread to most of the world as hitchhikers on ships, and arachnids such as scorpions and exotic spiders are sometimes transported to areas far beyond their native range by riding in shipments of tropical fruit.
 This was seen during the introduction of Steatoda nobilis (Noble false widow) worldwide through banana shipments.

-Further there are numerous examples of marine organisms being transported in ballast water, among them the invasive comb jelly Mnemiopsis leidyi, the dangerous bacterium Vibrio cholerae, or the fouling zebra mussel.
+Further there are numerous examples of marine organisms being transported in ballast water, among them the comb jelly Mnemiopsis leidyi, the bacterium Vibrio cholerae, or the zebra mussel.
 The Mediterranean and Black Seas, with their high volume shipping from exotic sources, are most impacted by this problem.
 Busy harbors are all potential hotspots as well: over 200 species have been introduced to the San Francisco Bay in this manner making it the most heavily invaded estuary in the world.

 There is also the accidental release of the Africanized honey bees (AHB), known colloquially as "killer bees") or Africanized bee to Brazil in 1957 and the Asian carp to the United States.
 The insect commonly known as the brown marmorated stink bug (Halyomorpha halys) was introduced accidentally in Pennsylvania.
 Another form of unintentional introductions is when an intentionally introduced plant carries a parasite or herbivore with it.
 Some become invasive, for example, the oleander aphid, accidentally introduced with the ornamental plant, oleander.

 Yet another unintentional pathway of introduction is during the delivery of humanitarian aid in the aftermath of natural disasters.
 This occurred during relief efforts for Hurricane Maria in Dominica, it was found that the common green iguana, the Cuban tree frog, and potentially the Venezuela snouted tree frog were introduced with the former two becoming established.

 Most accidentally or intentionally introduced species do not become invasive as the ones mentioned above.
-For instance, Some 179 coccinellid species have been introduced to the U.S. and Canada; about 27 of these non-native species have become established, and only a handful can be considered invasive, including the intentionally introduced Harmonia axyridis, multicolored Asian lady beetle.
+For instance, some 179 coccinellid species have been introduced to the U.S. and Canada; about 27 of these non-native species have become established, and only a handful can be considered invasive, including the intentionally introduced Harmonia axyridis, multicolored Asian lady beetle.
 However the small percentage of introduced species that become invasive can produce profound ecological changes.
 In North America, Harmonia axyridis has become the most abundant lady beetle and probably accounts for more observations than all the native lady beetles put together.